-Third-party support for the lightning cable is not very good, and that is mainly because of apple’s licensing agreements.
+Third-party support for the lightning cable is not very good, mainly because of apple’s licensing agreements.
 Apple only has a few companies that can create third-party adapters and dongles for the company.
-And because the licensing is scarce, the availability of dongles and adapters is very rare.
+And because licensing is scarce, the availability of dongles and adapters is scarce.

 As for USB type-C, availability is no real problem, as people can easily use any of the widely available creators of Type-C accessories.
-That, of course, also means that there are a lot of low-quality alternatives to the Type-C connectors.
-Regardless, the licensing for USB type-C will always be available to the public, which allows companies like ours to make quality charging cables.
+That, of course, also means that there are many low-quality alternatives to Type-C connectors.
+Regardless, the licensing for USB type-C will always be available to the public, allowing companies like ours to make quality charging cables.

 8.USB Type-C cable-Information and Transparency

 Since Apple primarily uses lightning cables for its phones and a few other devices, it is essentially their primary port.
 Regardless, Apple does not like to share information about its product to consumers, making information hard to come by.
-The information that we used here as well is not official since Apple does not provide any official information.
-All the information here is through tests that private individuals conducted.
+The information that we used here is not official since Apple does not provide any official information, and all the information here is through tests that private individuals conducted.

 As for USB Type-C chargers, any information that you could want about them is readily available.
-From the transfer speed that they have to the power transmission of this particular connector, you can find all the information you want easily.
+From the transfer speed they have to the power transmission of this particular connector, you can easily find all the information you want.

 Lightning connector cable flat vector icon

 Despite being two of the most famous connectors, the USB type-C and lightning cable comparison is unfair, seeing how the Lightning cable came more than seven years ago.
 During its release back in 2012, it truly was revolutionary as it was both small and powerful.

 But after its initial release, it did not come with many iterations that would prove its longevity.
 On the other hand, USB Type-C connectors came with two very powerful iterations that proved how long this connector could last.
 The 3.1 iterations and the thunderbolt kept the same port but increased the amps.